rbw/flask-journey/README.rst

 It uses and is compatible with the standard Flask blueprint system, is modular and doesn't depend on anything special.

-Add an auth component and you're pretty much up and running with your REST API.
+This along with an auth component is pretty much all you need for a solid REST API foundation.

 Highlights